dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 The validator's call operator, `operator()(std::string_view)`, performs the actual password validation in three stages:

-1. Verifies that the password length lies within the allowed range `[Min_sz, Max_sz]`.
+1. Verify that the password length lies within the allowed range `[Min_sz, Max_sz]`.
-2. Rejects passwords containing ASCII whitespace characters.
+2. Reject passwords containing ASCII whitespace characters.
-3. Verifies that every policy in `Policies...` has been satisfied by at least one character in the password.
+3. Verify that every policy in `Policies...` has been satisfied by at least one character in the password.

 The password is processed sequentially, with each character updating a validation state that records which policy requirements have already been satisfied.
 This state is stored in a `std::bitset<policy_count>`[^3], whose bits are in one-to-one correspondence with the policies in the